XTLS/Xray-docs-next/docs/en/config/transports/mkcp.md

 # mKCP

-mKCP uses UDP to emulate TCP connections.
+mKCP uses UDP to simulate TCP connections.

 mKCP sacrifices bandwidth to reduce latency.
-To transmit the same content, mKCP generally consumes more data than TCP.
+To transmit the same amount of content, mKCP generally consumes more traffic than TCP.

 ::: tip
-Make sure the firewall on the host is configured correctly.
+Please ensure that the firewall configuration on the host is correct.
 :::

 ## KcpObject

-`KcpObject` corresponds to the `kcpSettings` in the [Transport Protocol](../transport.md)
+`KcpObject` corresponds to the `kcpSettings` item in the transport configuration.

 ```json
 {